livelovegeek/computerscience/Events and Hacks/Student Hacks/README.md

 ### What can our team win?

-Each member of your team (up to 4 people) will win a backpack full of swag and prizes.
+$1,000 to be donated to an approved charity of your team's choice - we believe in social good!
+In addition, each member of your team (up to 4 people) will win a Surface Go with keyboard!
+Lastly, you'll get prioritized entry into the Imagine Cup Semi-Finals, Microsoft's global student competition.
 The primary requirement is that your hack project includes Azure in some way.
 Please be sure to read the Terms & Conditions for Azure Prize specific to *your* hackathon.
 Ask the on-site Microsoft representatives for full details!

 ### I want to enter my winning hack project into Imagine Cup